-How is this new law?
+How is this new?
 Now, someone with no relationship to the child by birth, marriage, or adoption can request temporary or concurrent custody.

 2. The Court may impose”best interest” provisions and a transition plan

-In its order granting temporary or concurrent custody to a child’s extended family member, a court may order provisions the petitioner requests.
+A court may order provisions the petitioner requests when it grants temporary or concurrent custody to a child’s extended family member.
 Such provisions must be related to the best interest of the child.
 They may include a reasonable transition plan for returning custody back to the child’s parent or parents.

 A judge may order concurrent custody only if the parents don’t object.
 The judge may order temporary custody only if the parents don’t object or are unfit.
 Before July 1, 2020, the judge had to terminate a concurrent custody order if a parent objected to it.
-A judge had to terminate a temporary custody order if the parent became fit.
+Further, a judge had to terminate a temporary custody order if the parent became fit.